aaron-grau/curic/react/projects/bench_bnb/bench_bnb_i.md

 To make our React components modular, we will reuse and render the same form component on login and signup.

-* Create a container `SessionFormContainer` and it's controlled component, `SessionForm`.
+* Create a container `SessionFormContainer` and its controlled component, `SessionForm`.

 #### `SessionFormContainer`